vmware-archive/usb-login-scripts/README.md

-This is a further advance on the scripts which will automatically add you to the machine's `.git-authors` file, and attempt to log you in to Chrome with minimal interaction.
+This is a further advance on the scripts which will automatically add you to the machine's `.git-authors` file, and attempt to log you in to Chrome with minimal interaction (Chrome login is very beta, so is disabled by default; provide `-dkle` to the load command to enable it.
+See https://github.com/pivotal/usb-login-scripts/issues/11 for details).

 ### Use

 1. Insert your USB key and enter your password to unlock it (if you chose to encrypt the entire filesystem)
-1. In a terminal run `/Volumes/my-usb-stick-name/load`
+1. In a terminal run `/Volumes/my-usb-stick-name/load`.
+Note: If you want to log in to Chrome automatically (beta!), add -dkle to the command (Duet, Keys, Login, Eject)
 1. You will be added to `.git-authors` immediately (to prevent this, add `--noduet` or `-D` to the command)
 1. You will be prompted for your SSH key password; enter it and the key will be loaded until the end of the day (to prevent this, add `--nokey` or `-K` to the command)
-1. You will be prompted for your Okta password; enter it and the script will begin creating a new profile in Google Chrome (to prevent this, add `--nologin` or `-L` to the command)
+1. If you chose to log in to Chrome, you will be prompted for your Okta password; enter it and the script will begin creating a new profile in Google Chrome.
    * You may be prompted to enable assistive access for the Terminal.
 The OS will guide you through how to do this.
 If this happens, you may need to kill and re-run the script, but you will not need to do it again.